python/cpython/Doc/library/sqlite3.rst

    ... ]
    >>> cur.executemany('INSERT INTO stocks VALUES(?, ?, ?, ?, ?)', data)

-Notice that we used question mark placeholder to bind *data* to the query.
+Notice that we used question mark placeholders to bind *data* to the query.
-Always use placeholders instead of :ref:`string formatting<tut-formatting>` to bind Python values to SQL statements, in order to avoid SQL injection attacks.
+Always use placeholders instead of :ref:`string formatting<tut-formatting>` to bind Python values to SQL statements, to avoid `SQL injection attacks`_.
 See the :ref:`placeholders how-to <sqlite3-placeholders>` for more details.

 Then, retrieve the data by iterating over the result of a ``SELECT`` statement::